NextUrban/Livability_by_Twitter/README.md

  ## 3. Livability satisfaction visualization

- After recieving the reliable sententiment output from section 2, the final visualization process would reveal resentials' satisfaction at the census tract level.
+ After recieving the reliable sententiment output from section 2, a data-driven visualization process could reveal resential satisfaction at the census tract level.

-  In this section, the aim is converting sentiments to map through Jupyter notebook (iPhyton).
+  Therefore, in this section the aim is converting sentiments to an output map through Jupyter notebook (iPhyton).
 The web-based [code](https://github.com/NextUrban/livTwi/blob/master/Jupyter_visualization.ipynb) is also applicatble to use in a dashboard setting (Please stay patient, the page takes time to load).

-The neccessary installation package can find at
+  The initial installation package for Jupyter Notebook can be found [here]().

- the [Geospatial metadata](https://developer.twitter.com/en/docs/tutorials/tweet-geo-metadata) of the state would be used to
+ There code would inquire the state Geospatial metadata as a geojason file.
+The related files regarding each state was extracted initially from []().
+An example is available [here](https://developer.twitter.com/en/docs/tutorials/tweet-geo-metadata).